• 5.0/5 from 223+ reviews.

 Ensure a comfortable bedroom that is quiet and dark.
 The best temperature for a bedroom is between 16 and 18 °C.

-Additionally, a weighted blanket can provide extra comfort in bed.
+In addition, a weighted blanket can provide extra comfort in bed.
 This weighted blanket helps teenagers to calm down, fall asleep more easily, and sleep better through the night.

-6. Encourage exercise
+6. Encourage sports

 7. Avoid caffeine